NordicESMhub/geofag-docs/models/flexpart.rst

 Flexpart model
 ===============
 FLEXPART (FLEXible PARTicle dispersion model) is an Lagrangian transport and dispersion model and can be used to study a large range of atmospheric transport processes.
 The current version is FLEXPART V 10.4 and you can find more information and resources on FLEXPART in the reference paper `reference paper`_ or at `flexpart.eu`_.

 FLEXPART installation
 -------------------------------
-FLEXPART is currently available as a preloaded module on SAGA which means that you have to compile the source code yourself.
+FLEXPART is currently not available as a preloaded module on SAGA which means that you have to compile the source code yourself.
 First you need to download the FLEXPART source code by cloning the git repository.

 ::